-Developing an Executive Protection Plan Part II: ExculpationAdded by Hawley Troxell in Articles & Publications, Business Law on August 20, 2014
+Developing an Executive Protection Plan Part II: ExculpationAdded by Hawley Troxell in Articles & Blogs, Business Law on August 20, 2014

 Last month we introduced a series of newsletters that will examine the elements of an executive protection plan.
 This month we focus on exculpatory provisions in a business’s governing documents and the role these provisions play in the executive protection plan.